 That’s too big.
 Effective offers aren’t.

 Let’s bury the old definition of promotions and promotional marketing for good.
 You don’t need them.
-You need a well-crafted offer that your user instantly understands asevant to them.
+You need a well-crafted offer that your user instantly understands as relevant to them.
 That’s why your MVP is so vital.

-Not sure where to start with your landing page?
-Get some inspiration here.
+Not sure where to start with your post-click landing page?
+Sign up for an Instapage Enterprise demo today.